425devon/whos_here/README.md

 ### Installing

-clone repository
+* clone repository
-import into IDE
+* import into IDE
-update Maven
+* update Maven
-run as spring app
+* run as spring app

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With